MochiAndCake/CalculatorApp/README.md

 4. On the Unit Conversion screen, the user will see a drop down menu.
 The user will select an option and the original number and unit and the converted number and unit will be displayed.

+How to run the program:

+Test cases:

+1.

+2.

+3.